 Keeping our patients, staff and community safe is our top priority.
-In response to the heightened alert to the growing Coronavirus (referred to as COVID-19) outbreak, Clear Lake Specialties, in collaboration with national, state and local agencies, is continuing to review and reinforce processes for identifying and caring for patients with the virus in the event that it is required.
-Clear Lake Specialties is offering COVID-19 Antibody Testing.
+In response to the heightened alert to the growing Coronavirus (referred to as COVID-19) outbreak, CLS Health, in collaboration with national, state and local agencies, is continuing to review and reinforce processes for identifying and caring for patients with the virus in the event that it is required.
+CLS Health is offering COVID-19 Antibody Testing.

 It is our responsibility as health care providers to do whatever we can to limit the spread of the virus and to keep our patients, employees, health care providers and volunteers safe.
 Thank you for your support and understanding of these temporary changes.

 Due to exceptionally high call volume, please refrain from calling with non-urgent matters to keep lines free for patients with immediate needs.
 You may use secure messaging in your Patient Portal account to send non-urgent questions and requests to your care team.
 If you are inquiring about an appointment that is more than two weeks out, please wait for further instruction.
 If you are not experiencing symptoms and would like general information about COVID-19, please use our website resource links for information.